Jerry Maren, last surviving Munchkin from 'Wizard of Oz,' dies at 98

 In November 1938, when he was still a teen, he met up with an Oz-bound group of diminutive actors in New York and went by bus to California, where he was chosen to be the Munchkin who hands Dorothy the welcoming lollipop in the 1939 film, according to his IMDb page.

-Later, he described the eye-opening experience of meeting so many other little people through the film — more than 100, he said.
+Later, he described the eye-opening experience of meeting so many other little people through the film.

 His other movie and TV credits made up a lengthy list extending back to 1938 and continuing up until 2010, when he appeared in a horror film called Dahmer vs. Gacy.
-He was also part of the classic "Yada Yada Yada" episode of Seinfeld in 1997, where he played the father of Kramer's girlfriend.
+He was also part of the classic 1997 "Yada Yada Yada" episode of Seinfeld, in which he played the father of Kramer's girlfriend.

 In 2016, when he was falsely reported to have died, he took to Instagram to deny it.
 In April 2017, he posted a picture saying, "I'm still not dead kiddos!"